RUXIENCE- rituximab-pvvr injection, solution

 Formal drug interaction studies have not been performed with rituximab products.
 In patients with CLL, rituximab did not alter systemic exposure to fludarabine or cyclophosphamide.
-In clinical trials of patients with another indication, concomitant administration of methotrexate or cyclophosphamide did not alter the pharmacokinetics of rituximab.
+In clinical trials of patients with RA, concomitant administration of methotrexate or cyclophosphamide did not alter the pharmacokinetics of rituximab.

 Based on human data, rituximab products can cause adverse developmental outcomes including B-cell lymphocytopenia in infants exposed in-utero (see Clinical Considerations).
 In animal reproduction studies, intravenous administration of rituximab to pregnant cynomolgus monkeys during the period of organogenesis caused lymphoid B-cell depletion in the newborn offspring at doses resulting in 80% of the exposure (based on AUC) of those achieved following a dose of 2 grams in humans.
 Advise pregnant women of the risk to a fetus.

 Adverse outcomes in pregnancy occur regardless of the health of the mother or the use of medications.
 The background risk of major birth defects and miscarriage for the indicated populations is unknown.
 The estimated background risk in the U.S. general population of major birth defects is 2%–4% and of miscarriage is 15%–20% of clinically recognized pregnancies.

 Postmarketing data indicate that B-cell lymphocytopenia generally lasting less than six months can occur in infants exposed to rituximab in-utero.
 Rituximab was detected postnatally in the serum of infants exposed in-utero.